Kingsman – The Secret Service is the first in a series of films that introduces the audience to the secret organization Kingsman.

 It's fair to say that there have been more than a few Bond-style spoof movies.
 Films like Austin Powers and Jonny English are out and out comedies.
 But Kingsman could easily tone down the comedy a little and it would be a true action spy film.

 And the best part is, it is so jaw-droppingly different that it succeeds in standing on its own.

 One thing I would say is that the rating of 15 is maybe not a good reflection of the content.
-Before sitting the family down to watch this film, you should be aware that there is heaps of swearing and more blood and gore than you would see in most R rated films.
+Before sitting the family down to watch this film, you should be aware that there is a lot of swearing and more blood and gore than you would see in most R-rated films.

 However, now that we have the cautionary quote out of the way.
 Kingsman – The Secret Service is a movie that satisfies every single emotion, heaps of fun, incredibly entertaining, relentless action and backed up with fantastic music.